ioalexei/OSGeoUK-website/gofundgeo.md

 We will discuss the submissions at the AGM, and decide which ones to fund.

-The submissions are currently listed in [Google Docs](https://docs.google.com/document/d/1VzP4LEixkOQluIAMwamAWbmiEHzxM1lFGrFG_lz_Bl4/edit?usp=sharing).
+The submissions are currently listed in [Google Docs](https://docs.google.com/document/d/1VzP4LEixkOQluIAMwamAWbmiEHzxM1lFGrFG_lz_Bl4/edit?usp=sharing){:target="_newpage"}.
 This is a dynamic document and will update until the deadline on Wed 13th Nov 2024.
+Please add your comments.

 We are hopeful again to get support from the [RGS-IBG GIScience Research Group](https://geoinfo.science/){:target="_newpage"} who have previously provided funding of £250 to support GoFundGeo projects.
 If your organisation is interested in supporting this, please email <span class="osgeoemail"></span>.